A new academic year is a time for fresh starts, making new friends and a time to gain new skills and try new activities.

-Living on campus is a great way to get the most out of your University experience and have easy access to all the sporting, studying and social facilities available.
-There is a range of accommodation types available, both on and off campus, depending on your requirements and budget.
-The College Lane accommodation was recently awarded ‘Best Student Housing’ at the CUBO awards 2017.
+Living on campus is a great way to get the most out of Herts experience and have easy access to all the sporting, studying and social facilities available.
+There is a range of accommodation types available, both on and off campus, depending on a student’s requirements and budget.
+In 2017, the College Lane accommodation was awarded ‘Best Student Housing’ at the CUBO awards.

 Sports facilities include a 25-metre swimming pool, indoor climbing wall and pitches for football, rugby and hockey.
 A wide range of professional sportspeople and teams use the Sports facilities as a training base.
-So, you might even find yourself training with Olympic athletes, the England Rugby Squad or Arsenal Ladies football team!
+So, students may find themselves training with Olympic athletes, England Squads or the Arsenal Women’s football team.

-Hatfield is well connected with transport connections, with London just 20 minutes away on the train.
-If you don’t feel like venturing far, the Galleria outlet shopping centre is a 10-minute walk away from campus.
+Hatfield is a community that is well connected with transport connections, with London just 20 minutes away on the train.
+For students wishing to stay close to home, the Galleria outlet shopping centre is a 10-minute walk away from campus.
 While nearby St Albans is home to a historic cathedral (where graduation takes place), and centres around high street stores, farmers markets and independent bakeries.

 The SU also runs a bus service to clubs in the local area and London including The Horn in St Albans – which has a vibrant live music scene.

-The University offers a number of services to ensure that your time as a student is as stress–free as possible.
-The Student Wellbeing team deliver a range of professional, specialist services to support you with emotional, mental health, disability and health related issues.
+The university offers a number of services to ensure that students are as stress–free as possible.
+The Student Wellbeing team delivers a range of professional, specialist services to support students with emotional, mental health, disability and health related issues.
 The counselling service provides individual and group sessions, as well as workshops and an online peer support group.

 There is also a team to support you with your finances, childcare on offer for those with children under the age of 5, and a disability centre that offers specialist mentoring and tuition.
 Other services include a multi-faith Chaplaincy, the Campus pharmacy and The Student Support Centre, which offers advice and support for international students, as well as information on scholarships, bursaries and accommodation.

-The latest information on fees and the funding options available to students is on the University website.
-There’s also tips on how to manage your finances and save some money.
+The latest information on fees and the funding options available to students is on the university website.
+There’s also tips on how to manage your finances and save money.